webduinoio/tutorials/app/en/_tutorials-md/smart-02-setup.md

 ![](../../img/tutorials/en/smart-02-07.jpg)

-Next, combine a RGB LED **(CATHODE)** block, located under "Components", set the red pin to 15, the green pin to 12, and blue pin to 13.
+Next, combine an RGB LED **(CATHODE)** block, located under "Components", set the red pin to 15, the green pin to 12, and blue pin to 13.
 Finally, set the RGB LED color to "Red".

 ![](../../img/tutorials/en/smart-02-08.jpg)